SGpp/DisCoTec/paper.md

 Although offering parallelization for some of the tasks, the code mainly targets single-node computations.

-The `Sparse Grids Matlab Kit`[@tamelliniLorenzotamelliniSparsegridsmatlabkit2024] by Piazzola and Tamellini was originally designed for teaching purposes and uncertainty quantification with the combination technique [@piazzolaSparseGridsMatlab2022].
+The `Sparse Grids Matlab Kit` [@TheSparseGridsMatlabKit] by Piazzola and Tamellini was originally designed for teaching purposes and uncertainty quantification with the combination technique [@piazzolaSparseGridsMatlab2024].
 It offers a user friendly MATLAB interface for the combination technique.
 In addition, dimensional adaptivity is available for nested and non-nested sequences of component grid collocation points.